motion/orbit/next.md

 * createOrUpdate should return only if updated, can be used in syncers to output # changed
 * peek needs to clear using messages
 * use messages for current uses of state like shouldUpdate shouldHide etc

+wed

+add:

+* on resize window fixes
+  * resize have it transition smoothly to fullscreen
+  * back to corner
+  * dont loose peek after move while pinned open